Orbit Logo

 The logo design has a unique look.
 The “O” in the logo is split into two colors, one dark and one light.
 It symbolizes how the Earth orbits the sun, bringing us day and night.
 The logo matches the brand name “Orbit” and represents the idea of constant movement and reliability.
 The design suggests that, like the dependable cycle of day turning to night, Orbit gum is something you can always rely on for freshness, no matter the time.

-Using two contrasting colors is a statement of balance and wholeness, reflecting the brand’s commitment to providing a refreshing chewing experience.
+Using two contrasting colors conveys balance and wholeness, reflecting the brand’s commitment to providing a refreshing chewing experience.
 The logo tells you that Orbit gum is designed to fit perfectly into your life, keeping your breath fresh 24/7.

 Is Orbit a good gum?

 The gum is good for your teeth.
 The American Dental Association says chewing Orbit Sugarfree Gum 20 minutes after eating can help prevent cavities.
-This is because it produces more saliva, which lowers acid, strengthens teeth, and keeps enamel healthy.
+This is because it produces more saliva, which helps lower acid levels, strengthens teeth, and keeps enamel healthy.
 Saliva also cleans your mouth and fights off germs.

 Orbit Sugarfree Gum also helps keep your smile bright.
 A clean mouth is important for good oral health and confidence.
 The fact that Orbit is sugar-free means it doesn’t cause tooth decay like sugary gum.
 Dental experts recommend Orbit to keep your mouth healthy and your smile shining, all with a sugar-free snack after meals.